Sarah Jim Mayo: Wilson basket

 In March 1914, Mayo's husband Captain Pete Mayo, the leader of the Woodfords band (Hung A Lei Ti) of the Washoe, led a delegation of Washoe captains to Washington, D.C. to meet with President Wilson, deliver the basket, and negotiate a land grant for the Washoe.
-The basket was accompanied by a letter "explaining the rights and needs of the Washoe, again recalling the debt owed them by virtue of Captain Jim Henukeha’s aid to whites and surrender of arms in 1860".
-The letter, which had been written by Dressler due to Mayo's illiteracy, stated: "The committee presenting this memento desires that it be kept in the White House as a lasting token of the friendship of the Washoe Tribe towards the Whites, and as a reminder of a tribe now becoming rapidly extinct", and was signed by Mayo, her sister Agnes, and their husbands.
+The basket was accompanied by a letter "explaining the rights and needs of the Washoe, again recalling the debt owed them by virtue of Captain Jim Henukeha's aid to whites and surrender of arms in 1860".
+Written by Dressler due to Mayo's illiteracy, the letter stated: "The committee presenting this memento desires that it be kept in the White House as a lasting token of the friendship of the Washoe Tribe towards the Whites, and as a reminder of a tribe now becoming rapidly extinct".
+It was signed by Mayo, her sister Agnes, and their husbands.

 There are two accounts of what happened to the basket upon its arrival to Washington.
-According to American ethnographer Warren d'Azevedo, the basket was delivered to President Wilson, who wrote a letter to the Washoe expressing his thanks, but took no further action to better their situation.
+According to American ethnographer Warren d'Azevedo, the basket was delivered to President Wilson, who wrote a letter to the Washoe expressing his thanks but took no further action to better their situation.
 Another account from a contemporary newspaper claimed that the basket was mistakenly delivered to the "president of the senate".
 Regardless of who the basket was delivered to, it disappeared soon after its arrival in Washington, and despite efforts by the Washoe to locate it, the basket was never found.

-Soon after the basket was delivered, Congress passed a series of bills to aid the Washoe; however, it is unclear if the basket directly influenced this, as author Frank W. Porter notes that by the time the basket arrived in Washington, "Nevada's congressmen may have just introduced the bills".
-The legislation included the appropriation of $15,000 to the Washoe tribe, including $10,000 dollars for the purchasing of homesteading lands.
+Soon after the basket was delivered, Congress passed a series of bills to aid the Washoe; however, it is unclear if the basket directly influenced this.
+Author Frank W. Porter notes that by the time the basket arrived in Washington, "Nevada's congressmen may have just introduced the bills".
+The legislation included the appropriation of $15,000 to the Washoe tribe, including $10,000 for the purchasing of homesteading lands.
 Despite these funds, the Washoe were unable to convince any local ranchers to sell their lands, besides the Dresslers, who sold a substantial portion of their ranchland.
 By 1917, the Washoe were able to purchase tracts of land in Carson City, Dresslerville, and Reno.

 Death

-Mayo died in December 1918 at her home in Gardnerville at the age of 60, succumbing to the Spanish flu.
-By this point, her eyesight had begun to fail, and her husband died earlier in the year.
+Mayo died in December 1918 at her home in Gardnerville, aged 60.
+By this point, her eyesight had begun to fail, and her husband died earlier in the year from the Spanish flu.
 Following her death, The Sacramento Bee wrote that "for more than forty years she was one of the best known Indian women in Nevada, and exercised a wide influence on the acceptance of the ways of the white men by her people".